 Each case is taken on its own merit and whether it is in 'P's' best interests for a Deputy to be appointed or if the Court considers that healthcare professionals are best placed to make decisions regarding P's welfare.
 However, a Deputy may be appointed in the following situations:-

-- If someone needs to be a series of linked welfare decisions and it would not be appropriate to apply to the Court regarding these decisions on each occasion
+- If someone needs a series of linked welfare decisions then it would not be appropriate to apply to the Court regarding these decisions on each occasion;

 - There is a breakdown in trust and confidence or a background of conflict between family members and healthcare professionals due to previous care failings.